atlassian/escalator/docs/configuration/nodegroup.md

 Multiple node groups will need to have unique names.

+If you configure the name of the node group to be `default`, it will watch all pods that do not have any affinity or node selectors specified.
+More information on the `default` option can be found [here](../pod-node-selectors.md).

 ### `label_key` and `label_value`

 `label_key` and `label_value` is the key-value pair used to select nodes and pods for consideration in the calculations